Migration of Moroccan Jews to Israel: After the establishment of the state of Israel

 Notable numbers of Moroccans came to Palestine, and subsequently Israel, during the 1947–1949 Palestine war.
-Many became disgruntled at what they perceived to be racist attitudes among the Ashkenazi towards them.
+From 1949 to 1956, Cadima, a Zionist apparatus administered by Mossad Le' Aliyah and Jewish Agency emissaries sent from Israel, oversaw the emigration of Moroccan Jews to the newly established State of Israel.
+Some of the migrants became disgruntled at what they perceived to be racist attitudes among Ashkenazim.
 In this early period the majority (70%) either wished to return to Morocco, or advised their families not to follow them to Israel, given the discrimination they encountered.
 Upon the establishment of the State of Israel, the majority Moroccan Jewry, which held Zionist-religious values, awoke to the possibility of migration to Israel.
-After the establishment of Israel, the conditions for Jews in Morocco worsened due to increasing terrorism in the country and the hostile attitude towards the Jews by the local population.
-Morocco's worsening conditions for the Jews acted as a catalyst to encourage migration to Israel.

 Riots in Oujda and Jerada

 The 1948 UN declaration of the founding of the state of Israel worsened the situation in Morocco.
-The Moroccan nationalist movement, carrying the flag of the Arab League, incited against the Jews, and the Moroccan nationalist press (namely the newspaper Al Alam) promoted hostility.
+The Moroccan Nationalist Movement, carrying the flag of the Arab League, incited against the Jews, and the Moroccan nationalist press (namely the newspaper Al Alam) promoted hostility.
 A few days before pogroms broke out, death threats were made against Jews, and on the day of the June 7 massacre, no Arabs showed up to work for Jewish employers.
 Riots commenced in the city of Oujda at 9:30 in the morning.
 A mob armed with axes and knives gathered at the "shuk al Yahud" (Jewish market) in Oujda and killed five people, four Jewish and one French.
 Police eventually gained control and the crowd dispersed.
 In a nearby area, a group of Muslims gathered, armed with axes, picks and knives, and rode on buses towards the coal mining town of Jerada.
 In Jarada, this group spread a rumor that a Jew murdered a Muslim, triggering a massacre of 38 Jews, including the community's Rabbi (Rabbi Moshe Cohen), his wife, his mother and his three children.
 A total of 44 people were murdered that day, and another 55 were wounded by rioters in the cities of Jerada and Oujda.
 Additionally, shops and homes of Jews were looted.
 The French military court in Casablanca tried 35 rioters for the massacre.
 Two defendants were sentenced to death, two to hard labor for life, and the rest to a variety of different penalties.

-Of the approximately 40,000 Moroccans who emigrated to Israel from 1949 to 1954, some 6% (2,466) returned to Morocco.
-In 1950, the immigration office in Marseilles handling prospective North African immigrants wrote that "these abject human beings" would have to be kneaded to shape them into Israeli citizens.
-Complaints were made about the influx of 'orientals', 'human refuse' and 'backward people'.
 The year 1954 saw additional pogroms against Moroccan Jews, considerable theft of property, and arson at "Kol Israel Haverim" schools.
 These incidents increased the emigration rate of Moroccan Jews.